• Skip to primary navigation

 To really understand color theory, invite your child to make another piece of art with two different colors!
 We want them to realize that not all two colors mixed together make the same color.
 For example, yellow + blue make green, but blue + red doesn’t make green.

-Two children's hands are mixed with red, yellow, and orange paint after having rubbed together.
+Two children's hands are mixed with red, yellow, and orange paint after having rubbed together for the finger paint color mixing activity.

 Technically, there are an infinite amount of colors that can be made.
 However, we first explore the basics when introducing color mixing to kids.